Audition materials

 - Auditions take place each Fall during the Sunday and Monday of Labor Day weekend.

-- Updated audition materials are posted on August 1 of each year.
+- Updated audition materials are posted by August 1 of each year.
 See posted materials below.

 If in doubt...audition

 The most essential quality in a member of a jazz group is the willingness to learn and be an enthusiastic ensemble member.
-Showing up for an audition demonstrates this.
-The audition is an opportunity to play to the best of your ability and show your musicianship.
+Showing up for an audition demonstrates this quality.
+The audition is an opportunity to play to the best of your ability and show off your musicianship.
 We want to hear your best!
 However, if some part of the audition is a stretch for you, we encourage you to come in for an audition regardless.
 We want to meet you and discover how jazz ensembles can be a part of your musical journey in college.
+Our expectation is that anyone in a jazz group will use the audition as an opportunity to grow in their skills, musicianship, and artistry.

 Vocalists are encouraged to audition for placement in combos and/or to be featured as soloists on occasion with the Jazz Ensemble or Jazz Orchestra